Catherine Filene Shouse (1896-1994)

 Consider just a few of her accomplishments in the earliest decades of the 20th century.

-- 1918: graduated from Wheaton College as WWI raged on
+- 1918: graduated from Wheaton College in Massachusetts as WWI raged on

 - While at Wheaton, organized conferences to study and promote jobs for women with more than a high school education

 - 1918: became Assistant to the Chief of Women’s Division, US Employment Service, US Dept. of Labor

 - 1919: became the first woman appointed to the Democratic National Committee, representing Massachusetts

 - 1920: wrote a book, Careers for Women, published by Houghton Mifflin Company